 The Specific Objective of the project is to create a safer, protective and enabling learning environment for vulnerable girls and boys, including children with disabilities, refugees and IDPs and other children out of school.

-Considering the status of the education sector in Sudan, the objectives set by the Education Sector Strategic Plan as well as the vast experience and knowledge of the consortium, the following four priorities were identified: access to education, nutritious food, protection services, and enhanced investment in children’s rights.
+Considering the status of the education sector in Sudan, the objectives set by the Education Sector Strategic Plan, as well as the vast experience and knowledge of the consortium, the following four priorities were identified: access to education; nutritious food; protection services; and enhanced investment in children’s rights.
 Interventions in all four areas are reflected in the following four interconnected outcomes and relevant outputs

 Outcome 1 Improved access to inclusive, safe, protective, and quality primary formal and non-formal education services for vulnerable boys and girls: Under this outcome, the project addressed the key needs in terms of infrastructure, inclusiveness, and quality of teaching by ensuring that inclusive and accessible primary education services were available in the targeted States (Output 1.1.), quality of teaching and education services was enhanced (Output 1.2.) and that the education quality assurance framework was improved (Output 1.3.).